Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

-\textit{Remarks:} \begin{itemize} \item [i)] If there is no unobserved heterogeneity in the treatment effect $(\tau(Z,U)=\tau(Z))$ then in the continuous case one can estimate the individualized treatment effects.
-With tree structure, weights are still present as the conditional densities are not necessarily same within leaf $j$ for each values of $z$. \item [ii)] In case the tree specification is correct in the sense that $\E\left[\tau(Z,U) \mid X = c, Z=z \right]=\E\left[\tau(Z,U) \mid X = c, Z \in \ell_j \right]$, then the interpretation is the same as if $\tau(Z,U)$ would be continuous in $Z$. \item [iii)] If the tree is correctly specified and there is no unobserved heterogeneity in the treatment effect then the CATE via tree structure is the same as the individualized treatment effect. \end{itemize}
+Note that if there is no unobserved heterogeneity in the treatment effect $(\tau(Z,U)=\tau(Z))$, then in the continuous case, one can estimate the individualized treatment effects.
+With a tree structure, weights are still present as the conditional densities are not necessarily the same within leaf $j$ for each value of $z$.
+Also, if the tree specification is correct in the sense that $\E\left[\tau(Z,U) \mid X = c, Z=z \right]=\E\left[\tau(Z,U) \mid X = c, Z \in \ell_j \right]$, then the interpretation is the same as if $\tau(Z,U)$ would be continuous in $Z$.
+Finally, if the tree is correctly specified and there is no unobserved heterogeneity in the treatment effect, then the CATE via tree structure is the same as the individualized treatment effect.